Why Study Physics

 Students who study physics or engineering physics are prepared to work on forefront ideas in science and technology, in academia, the government, or the private sector.
 Careers might focus on basic research in astrophysics, cosmology, particle physics, atomic physics, photonics or condensed matter physics, or in more applied research in areas such as renewable energy, quantum information science, materials development, biophysics, or medical physics.

 Always check course prerequisites when planning your schedule of classes.
-Plan well in advance to submit your prerequisite clearance request if you think you've already met the prerequisite requirement through another college.
+To view course prerequisites, check the listings in the department's course catalog.
+Plan well in advance to submit your prerequisite clearance request form if you think you've already met the prerequisite requirement through another college.